zeldaret/oot/README.md

 make setup
 ```

+This downloads some dependencies (from pip), and compiles tools for the build process.
-This will generate a new ROM "baseroms/gc-eu-mq-dbg/baserom-decompressed.z64" that will have the overdump removed and the header patched.
+Then it generates a new ROM "baseroms/gc-eu-mq-dbg/baserom-decompressed.z64" that will have the overdump removed and the header patched.
 It will also extract the individual assets from the ROM.

 #### 5. Build the ROM